lindepeter/hello-world-team-A/README.md

 # hello-world-team-A
 echo "Hi team"
 read ans
-echo "from the team: $ans to you too! "
+echo "from the team: $ans to you too!, Hej då "